perry-mitchell/webdav-client/README.md

  * Web project bundled with a tool like Webpack that can handle ESM

 If you're not ready to upgrade, you may consider using version 4 of this library.

+#### Requests

+This library uses [`cross-fetch`](https://github.com/lquixada/cross-fetch) to make requests in a cross-platform manner.
+It uses the browser's native `fetch` if present, or a polyfill if not.
+In Node and other environments it uses [`node-fetch`](https://github.com/node-fetch/node-fetch).

+Versions before v5 used Axios for requests.

 #### Node support